Alice-Rez/Alice-Rez/README.md

  Above that all, I am a big hat enthusiast - I have 13 in total and you will probably rarely see me without one of them 👒

 **Are you interested?
-Get in touch with me, I am looking for job from th end of March 2021:**
+Get in touch with me, I am looking for job from the end of March 2021:**

 <!--
 **Alice-Rez/Alice-Rez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.